vms20591/odin/README.md

 ### App is slow

-The primary reason the results are displayed with huge delay is accessing the devices page from OpenWrt server.
-To speed up the process, you can download the html file for `https://openwrt.org/toh/start` to your system and place it in `~/.config/odin/devices.html`, or pass it as an option to odin.
+The primary reason the results are displayed with huge delay is, accessing the devices page from OpenWrt server.
+When you use the list command, odin searches for a file called `devices.html` in `~/.config/odin`.
+If this file present, then that would be used to load the device details, else, a http request is made.

+You could have a `cron` job, that would run every hour to download the html content for `https://openwrt.org/toh/start` to the said location above.

+Optionally, while running the `list` command, you could also pass the file path with `-f` or `--file`, which would take precedence over `~/.config/odin/devices.html`.

 **Example:** `cargo run -- -f ~/openwrt-devices.html list -m -b netgear`